mauricechevez/tip-calculator-1/README.md

 ![Current Progress of app](./images/tip-em.png)

 Almost done.
 Here's what else is needed:
-1. Need to work on the Custom button functionality.
-I will likely make a modal for it instead of using Front End Mentor's suggestion.
+1. ~~Need to work on the Custom button functionality.
+I will likely make a modal for it instead of using Front End Mentor's suggestion~~.
+Complete.
+I may make the entire background somewhat opaque in the future.
 2. Add icons to input fields (Dollar sign and People icon)
-3. Mobile queries.
+3. ~~Mobile queries~~.
+Complete.

 ---